Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Introduction

 The paper is made of six sections and three appendices.
-In Section II we provide some historical discussion, beginning with works of Laplace and Poincare$^{\prime}$ on celestial mechanics.
-When these results are reinterpreted in modern terms \ and superimposed with the latest combinatorial formulations of quantum mechanics, they provide a foundation for thinking about \ dynamics of Solar System quantum mechanically.
+In Section 2 we provide some historical discussion, beginning with works of Laplace and Poincare$^{\prime}$ on celestial mechanics.
+When these results are reinterpreted in modern terms \ and superimposed with the latest combinatorial formulations of quantum mechanics, they provide a foundation for thinking about \ dynamics of Solar system quantum mechanically.
 These general results are based on classical mechanics formalism.
-Such formalism is unable to treat photons (or neutrinos, etc.) and particles on the same footing.
+Superficially, such a formalism is unable to treat photons (or neutrinos, etc.) and particles on the same footing systematically (with the exception of the geometrical optics limit).
 Only after discovery of general relativity this had become possible.
-Thus, in Section III classical results of Section II are reanalyzed using formalism of general relativity.
+Thus, in Section 3 classical results of Section 2 are reanalyzed using formalism of general relativity.
 In this section we provide detailed arguments in favor of the quantum nature of the motion of planets on geodesics.
-Such a conclusion is compatible with results of Section II.
-Section III can be looked upon as an analog of the mathematical proof of existence.
+Such a conclusion is compatible with results of Section 2.
+Section 3 can be looked upon as an analog of the mathematical proof of existence.
 To convert these abstract results into numbers \ requires development of this formalism.
-It is presented in Sections IV and V. In Section IV we argue that the formalism of quantum mechanics in its conventional form is not useful for development of quantum celestial mechanics.
+It is presented in Sections 4 and 5.
+In Section 4 we argue that the formalism of quantum mechanics in its conventional form is not useful for development of quantum celestial mechanics.
 In the same section we extend this formalism in order to make it compatible with transformations normally used in general relativity.
-Based on formalism developed in Section IV, we present actual numerical calculations in Section V. These are done both for planets and for satellites of heavy planets culminating in Table 2 containing the main results of this paper.
-In Table 2 we compare our \ analytical calculations of available number of \ stable orbits for planets and of\ the number of stable orbits for regular\footnote{The word "regular" is defined in Section V} satellites of heavy planets with the empirically available information. \ The obtained theoretical results are in \ surprisingly good agreement with empirically observed data.
-They are in accord with quantum mechanical rules for filling of \ stable orbits formulated in Section V. In the same section we provide some discussion on quantum nature of rings around heavy planets compatible with results of general relativity.
-Section VI is devoted to summary and discussion.
-In this section we stress that the quantization discussed in this paper is not exoteric phenomenon. \ This is so because most of known\ in Nature stochastic processes are of Poisson-Dirichlet-type\footnote{Details on the Poisson-Dirichlet-type \ stochastic processes are given in Section VI.}.
-Quantization associated with these processes is more ubiquitous than is anticipated from reading \ of physics literature on stochastic processes.
-In the same section we also discuss some problems left for future work
+Based on formalism developed in Section 4, we present the actual numerical calculations in Section 5.
+Before doing so we briefly discuss the Bertrand spaces.
+Such spaces were recently sucsessfully used for computation of the rotation curves for stars in the spiral galaxies.
+Observatins show that typical stars (including Sun in our galaxy) rotate around the galactic center on circular orbits.
+The fact \ that the orbits are circular suggests that these orbits might be of quantum origin.
+In section 5 we begin our quantization program by developing the formalism both for planets and for satellites of heavy planets.
+Our efforts culminate in Table 2.
+In it we compare our \ analytical calculations of the available number of \ stable orbits for planets and of\ the number of stable orbits for regular\footnote{The word ``regular'' is defined in Section 5} satellites of heavy planets with the empirically available information. \ The obtained theoretical results are in \ strikingly good agreement with the empirically observed data.
+They are in accord with the quantum mechanical rules for filling the \ stable orbits formulated in Section 5.
+Having these results \ obtained, we go on \ with quantization.
+In the same section we present calculations demonstrating quantum nature of rings around all heavy planets.
+Our treatment is compatible with the requirements of general relativity.
+Finally, using methods of contact geometry in addition to the already developed\ quantum mechanical formalism, we obtain analytically the expression for the rotation curve for\ representative stars rotating around the galactic center.
+The obtained theoretical result is in remarkable agreement with the experimentaly obtained.
+It further supports the existence of dark matter in our Universe.
+Section 6 is devoted to \ a brief discussion